 - Be well positioned for change: with your funding in order, you will be ready for the next phase and can put your energy into transitioning to a new tool, and keeping up with any changes as the result of the Royal Commission

-- With the proposed stop loss measures, facility funding should not decrease more than 5% when the new tool comes in.
-To ensure sustainability, the better shape you’re in now, the better shape you’ll be in through the transition.
+- To ensure sustainability, the better shape you’re in now, the better shape you’ll be in through the transition.
 Maintaining a solid ACFI function and completing all necessary voluntary reappraisals and mandatories prior to the transition will be key.